 - Your Credit Score: This is still a loan.
 That means that lenders want to review your credit to see how you are as a borrower.
 Typically you will need at least a 620 score.
 However, some government programs may require less than that with scores as low as 580 being approved.

 - The Amount of Equity You Own: The percentage that you own of your home is important, especially in a cash-out refinance.
-Lenders typically do not loan you anything past 80% to 90% of the equity that you own.
+Mortgage lenders typically do not loan you anything past 80% to 90% of the equity that you own.
 If you don’t know how much equity you have then you can contact your current lender and request a mortgage statement.
 They will be able to provide you with the information you need.

 - Your Debt-to-Income (DTI) Ratio: Similar to a well thought out budget plan, your DTI ratio looks at how much of your income is reserved for current bills (debt).
 In order to calculate your DTI you can divide the amount of your monthly debt by the amount of your monthly income.
 Lenders usually look for borrowers that have a DTI Ratio of up to 50%.